-Unsurprisingly there are a range of exceptional gifts to take home as a reminder of your visit.
-Of course, there are the aforementioned range of Diageo whiskies.
 A nice touch is that you can add your own personalised label to the bottle – a great idea if it’s for a gift.

-But this is just the tip of the iceberg, there are lots of other whisky related goodies to choose from.
+But this is just the tip of the iceberg, there are lots of other whisky-related goodies to choose from.

 About Johnnie Walker

-Although Johnnie Walker is one of the many brand names owned by Diageo, the story of the man who gave his name to one of the word’s best-loved whiskies takes us to Kilmarnock, Scotland.
+Although Johnnie Walker is one of the many brand names owned by Diageo, the story of the man who gave his name to one of the world’s best-loved whiskies takes us to Kilmarnock, Scotland.

 Johnnie Walker, a farmer’s son, began his working life as a grocer in his hometown in the 1820s.
-At that early stage his shop stocked a number of single malts of ‘doubtful quality’.
+At that early stage, his shop stocked a number of single malts of ‘doubtful’ quality.
 It was motivation enough for Johnnie to move into the blending business and produce something much better.